-Although these admission regions are different, they are based on exactly the same independent random variables $U_i^, j \in I(1)$.
-The difference in these admission regions is an artifact of using two different notions of loss probability: while in this article we use "fraction of traffic lost", the article [13] uses "the fraction of time during which loss occurs".
+Although these admission regions are different, they are based on exactly the same independent random variables U_j^ , $j \in I(1)$.
+The difference in these admission regions is an artifact of using two different notions of loss probability: while in this article we use "fraction of traffic lost", the article [15] uses "the fraction of time during which loss occurs".
 If the same notions of loss were used, then the admission regions would be identical.
-Fig. 8 gives the number of lambs connections that are admitted with the approach of Elwalid et al. (EMW) [13] and our approach (RRR) when three leaky buckets are used to characterize the trace.
-We assume $C_1 = 45$ Mb/s and set $\epsilon_i = 10^{-7}$ for all connections.
+Figure 8 gives the number of lambs connections that are admitted with the approach of Elwalid et al. (EMW) [15] and our approach (RRR) when 3 leaky buckets are used to characterize the trace.
+We assume $C_1 = 45$ Mbps and set $\epsilon_j = 10^{-7}$ for all connections.

-Thus, in the context of a single node our bufferless system has essentially the same admission region as the buffered system in [13] for a fixed worst-case delay d and loss probability ε .
-While being no more difficult to perform call admission, we believe that the bufferless system has some important advantages over the buffered system: (i) no buffer is needed at the multiplexer (for packetized traffic, a relatively small buffer would be needed); (ii) the bufferless approach allows for a per-connection QoS requirement, whereas the buffered system imposes the same QoS requirement on all connections; and (iii), perhaps most importantly, networks are quite tractable for bufferless links, as we can reasonably approximate a connection's traffic at the output of the multiplexer as being identical to its traffic at the input to the multiplexer.
+Thus, in the context of a single node our bufferless system has essentially the same admission region as the buffered system in [15] for a fixed worst-case delay d and loss probability ε .
+While being no more difficult to perform call admission, we believe that the bufferless system has some important advantages over the buffered system: (i)no buffer is needed at the multiplexer (for packetized traffic, a relatively small buffer would be needed); (ii) the bufferless approach allows for a per-connection QoS requirement, whereas the buffered system imposes the same QoS requirement on all connections; and (iii), perhaps most importantly, networks are quite tractable for bufferless links, as we can reasonably approximate a connection's traffic at the output of the multiplexer as being identical to its traffic at the input to the multiplexer.
 This fact is exploited in the next section where we analyze our scheme for general multihop networks.

 We conclude this section by noting that the buffered system does have some advantages over the bufferless system.
-First, although both systems have the same worst-case delay, the buffered system has a lower average delay.
+First, although both systems have the same worstcase delay, the buffered system has a lower average delay.
 (Note, however, that multimedia applications are typically designed for a delay bound.)
-Second, due to statistical buffer sharing among
+Second, due to statistical buffer sharing among streams, the buffered system has the potential to admit more streams (see [56] for a quantitative evaluation of this potential).
+However, exploiting this potential requires admission rules that are typically more complex (e.g., [33], [37], [55]).